 A cottage provides us with an affordable home.
 Not only was the property cheap, but we’re also planning on building everything ourselves.

 — I admit that I am daunted by the idea of working with lumber and a rough building plan.
-But Brad and I are brave and have had lots of practice at throwing ourselves into slightly crazy experiences. —
+But Brad and I have had lots of practice at throwing ourselves into slightly crazy experiences. —

 The idea of moving to a rural home was one of the reasons I gave up my career as an architectural planner to become a writer.
 We knew that one of us needed a job that could be done from anywhere.
 Brad’s work is not quite as flexible, however, he has lots of other skills.
 Hopefully, cottage building proves to be one of them!